Google Pixelbook Go full review

 At 1.06kg this is a featherweight device, and at only 11.4inch x 8.7inch, it can slip into most backpacks with ease.
 It’s perfect for students, as well as remote workers who use the Google ecosystem for most of their day-to-day tasks (such as the Tech Advisor team right now!).

 The magnesium alloy body has a matt finish with curved edges.
 Whilst this does look polished, it picks up fingerprints quite easily, something to keep in mind if you’re bothered by this.
-We tested the ‘Just Black’ variant, but you can also get the Pixelbook in Google’s ‘Not Pink’ finish, available on select models.
+We tested the ‘Just Black’ variant, but you can also get the Pixelbook in Google’s ‘Not Pink’ finish, although that's only available on the 8GB/128GB version.

 Ports wise, you only get two USB-C slots (this device uses USB-C charging) and a headphone jack.
 The lack of USB-A and HDMI means that the bottom half of the Chromebook is quite slim which is a plus, but just keep in mind that if you need these inputs you’ll need to purchase external adaptors.

 Google’s keyboard features what they dub ‘Hush’ keys, and these certainly live up to the name.
-The key press is ultra quiet, and is also extremely gentle on the bounce-back.
+The keypress is ultra-quiet and extremely gentle on the bounce-back.
 Speakers are built into the sides of the keyboard, and this is actually a great location as it offers decent audio quality even if the laptop is resting on a surface.

 Specs and performance